 Skip to content

-Development of this web resource and the associated yarning place has been made possible with funds provided to the HealthInfoNet by the Social Health Section of the Australian Department of Health and Ageing's Office for Aboriginal and Torres Strait Islander Health.
+Development of this web resource and the associated yarning place was made possible with funds provided to the HealthInfoNet by the Social Health Section of the Australian Department of Health and Ageing's Office for Aboriginal and Torres Strait Islander health.

 The Reference Group meetings also involve the Directors of the Social Health Section and the HealthInfoNet and the HealthInfoNet's research/project officers working on the development of the web resource and yarning place.